 This post contains an affiliate link.

 Here is the most recent film adaptation of Jane Eyre that I have watched.
+(If you want to know more about what I thought of the book, check out my review.)
 This one is quite long, as it was originally a TV mini-series.
 It’s kind of a plus that it’s so long though, because it gives more time for the story to be fully developed.

 Toby Stephens stars as Mr. Rochester and Ruth Wilson as Jane Eyre.
 I think they are perfect for their parts–Rochester a bit weathered and surly but still magnetic; Jane young and plain, but attractive nonetheless.